ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 # Cluster: Cluster-Wide Transactions

-{SAFE:Experimental}
-This is an experimental feature and might be a subject to change.
-{SAFE/}

 Cluster transactions are a way to ensure that certain operations will favor consistency over availability in the CAP theorem.

 This page contains: